Copyright Statement

 Mast 21m Shown when firing in progress More than one mile from nearest shore no image available LR21; EX438 |

-Dornoch Firth bridge The bridge has twenty piers, four of which, Nos 6 to 9 counting from the north, mark the navigation spans.
+Dornoch Firth bridge The bridge has twenty piers, four of which, Nos 12 to 15 counting from the south, mark the navigation spans.
 They differ from the other piers in having long cutwaters at the base.
 The Admiralty describes three of them as "North Pier."
 Michael feels it better to describe them in order as "South," "South Central," "North Central," and "North."
 Lights are shown from small cages bracketed to the deck, one each side at each position.
+Fixed as they are on the outward side of the bridge railings, there is no access to any of them.
 The lanterns are all identical in pattern, and it is unlikely that any more images will become available.
 The Admiralty uses a single number for both the downstream and upstream light at each point, although they are separate lanterns.
 Although Dornoch Firth and the Kyle of Sutherland are navigable for small ships to Bonar Bridge, about 10 miles above the bridge, and for large boats to Rosehall, a further 10, there are no lights above the bridge.
 When viewed from the east, the lights are synchronised in pairs: the South Pier and the South Span; the Central and the North Spans; and the South Central and North Central piers.
 The North Pier goes its own way.
 When viewed from the west, however, there is no indication of synchronism at all; the lights present a riotous fairground aspect which adds a certain joie-de-vivre to this uncompromisingly harsh structure.
 Chart 223 shows a single Iso/4 light which does duty for all.
 Publ.
 114 ignores the bridge completely.
 Girder-mounted lights: | ||

-| M074-04 A3510·3 114-0 |
+M074-04 A3510·3 114-0 |

 South Pier E R Iso/4, 14m, 5 miles NH7486 |